Walton Hall, Liverpool: Thomas Leyland and his heirs

-The new owner of Walton Hall was the slave trader and banker Thomas Leyland (1752–1827).
+The new owner of Walton Hall from 1804 was the slave trader and banker Thomas Leyland (1752–1827).
 He served as Lord Mayor of the Borough of Liverpool on two more occasions; (1814–15) and (1820–21).
 Leyland was a Liverpool banker, businessman and lottery winner, who invested some of his winnings into the Atlantic slave trade.
 At least 69 slave voyages from Liverpool are in his name and are estimated to have delivered 22,365 slaves to the Americas.
 This estimate excludes the number of enslaved who did not survive the ocean voyage in chains, often due to overcrowding, susceptibility to disease, or by being a victim of a merciless crew, who had a free rein, and often executed the enslaved or threw their victims overboard whilst alive during times when water or food was in very short supply.
 This trade brought incredible riches to Leyland whilst at Walton Hall.
 A plantation in British Guiana was established as Walton Hall.
 However it is, as yet, unknown as to whether this is down to Leyland or Atherton, or a business partner, or perhaps Walton Hall, West Yorkshire.
 With the passing of the Slave Trade Act 1807, Leyland continued to reside at Walton Hall, he entered into a partnership with Richard Bullin, a Staffordshire Ware merchant, who married Leyland's sister Margaret and established the Leyland & Bullins Bank.
 His widow continued to reside at Walton Hall, right up until her death in 1839.
 Leyland's two nephews, Richard and Christopher Bullin were his primary business partners and they became his beneficiaries, inheriting the Walton estate, on the condition they both assumed the Leyland name and coat of arms, as per instructions in Leyland’s Will.
 Both nephews died childless and ownership of Walton Hall passed to their younger sister, Dorothy and her husband John Wrench Naylor (1813–1889).
 The condition of Walton Hall had seen better days and it soon fell into complete disrepair after their deaths.
 Walton Hall would remain within the family for one more generation whilst continuing to rapidly deteriorate.
 It is unlikely to have been inhabited by its owners during the first part of the 20th century.

 The estate was inherited by his son Christopher John Naylor (1849–1926), who changed his name to Leyland in 1893.
 Walton became part of Liverpool Corporation in 1895.
 The city at the time was rapidly expanding, incorporating former villages which became urban areas in a couple of generations.
 It ceased to have any of its former rural appeal, and the area no longer suited the landed gentry, in the same manner as Halsnead Hall in Whiston, Merseyside.
 The Liverpool Corporation purchased Walton Hall and by 1907 had demolished the ancient hall.